British Channel Island Ferries: British Channel Island Ferries

 After much speculation, the company announced in August 1988 its decision to focus services on the port of Poole from 2 January 1989, allowing them to reduce crossing times to the islands by up to two hours.
 Services from Portsmouth ended with a New Year mini cruise which saw Corbière depart on 30 December 1988, returning to port on 2 January 1989 to disembark passengers and vehicles before sailing to Poole to start the new service, and the Weymouth service was curtailed on 1 October 1988.

 Corbière was replaced by the Rozel on the new Poole service on 21 February 1989; she was the largest ship ever used on the Channel Islands service.
 She became a popular addition to the fleet.
 The Briezh-Izel was initially replaced by the Corbière running freight only until the arrival of the Havelet, formerly the Cornouailles, from Brittany Ferries' Truckline service on 10 May 1989.
 The Corbière then left the fleet for further service with Truckline between Poole and Cherbourg.

 The move to Poole and the introduction of the Rozel were successful for the company with passenger journeys rising by 20% during its first year, but growth in the freight market from the port was slow.
 The move by BCIF to Poole led to the establishment in 1989 of a rival joint venture service between Commodore Shipping and MMD from Portsmouth, called C&M Shipping.
 BCIF's response was to charter a dedicated freight vessel from parent company Huelin Renouf, the L Taurus which that company had acquired as part of their complex takeover of Torbay Seaways.
 The ship was renamed Sylbe and entered service in 1990.

+1990 also saw BCIF join forces with Emeraude Ferries and Brittany Ferries to launch a 'French Connection' service which would allow a Poole-Jersey, Jersey-St Malo, St Malo-Portsmouth round trip to be booked as a single journey across the three operators.

 A 1990 refit saw the Havelet arrested in port in November that year after a dispute over payment.
 The ship had sailed to Humber Ship Repairers in Hull for a five week long project in April 1990 at a cost of £2 million.
 Humber Ship Repairers collapsed shortly after completion leading to a sub contractor remaining unpaid for a car ramp, despite BCIF having paid the full amount due to Humber.
 The sub contractor obtained a warrant for the arrest of the ferry from the Admiralty Court leading to it being impounded at Poole for two days.